kafka, consumer-groups, data-streaming, scalability

 Partition Skew

 Uneven data distribution across partitions can leave some consumers idle while others are overloaded.
 Use partition keys that distribute load evenly.
+For detailed strategies on partition key design and distribution, see Kafka Partitioning Strategies and Best Practices.
 Monitor per-partition metrics to identify skew.

 Offset Management

 Kafka provides automatic offset commits, but these can lead to message loss or duplication in failure scenarios.
-For exactly-once semantics, combine idempotent producers with transactional consumers, or implement manual offset management with careful error handling.
+For exactly-once semantics (EOS), configure consumers with isolation.level=read_committed to only read transactionally committed messages.
+Combine this with idempotent producers (enable.idempotence=true) and transactional producers to achieve end-to-end exactly-once processing.
+For more details, see Kafka Transactions Deep Dive.

 Always commit offsets after successfully processing messages, not before.
 Processing then committing ensures at-least-once delivery.